D-Three-Musketeers/Forum-DIY-BG/README.md

 # DIY-BG Forum 🧵🇧🇬

-DIY-BG is a React + TypeScript forum application built as part of a full-stack development project.
+DIY-BG is a React + TypeScript forum Single-page application built as part of a full-stack development project.
 It supports authenticated posting, real-time data updates with Firebase Realtime Database, and multilingual support using i18n (English & Bulgarian).

 ## 🌐 Tech Stack